Lisa Page testimony: Collusion still unproven by time of Mueller's special counsel appointment

 May 2017 is a key month because FBI DIrector James Comey was fired by President Trump and Mueller was designated special counsel.
 In August, Deputy Attorney General Rod Rosenstein, who appointed Mueller, wrote the still-secret "scope memo" spelling out the boundaries for the special counsel investigation.

-The texts, and Page's response, congressional sourceS said, raise significant questions about the probe's predicate and whether by the summer of 2017 it had largely shifted to an obstruction case, not Russia collusion.
+The texts, and Page's response, congressional sources said, raise significant questions about the probe's predicate and whether by the summer of 2017 it had largely shifted to an obstruction case, not Russia collusion.

 Fox News asked Page's lawyer to comment on the congressman's assessment of the deposition, but there was no immediate response.